skybet/trading-tribe-technical-test-assessment/README.md

 * Use of relevant design patterns
 * Good understanding of errors and how to handle them

-#### Task One
+#### Tasks

 Using the provided API:

-1. Using the `/fixtures` endpoint, retrieve all fixtures.
+1. Retrieve all fixtures.
 1.1.
 Assert that there are 4 fixtures within the returned object.
+1.2.
+Assert that each of the 4 fixtures has a fixtureId value.
-2. Using the `/fixture` endpoint, store a new fixture.
+2. Using the model guide in `apiDocs.html`, store a new fixture in the database.
 2.1.
-Using the /fixture/{id}` endpoint, retrieve the new fixture.
+Get the new fixture.
-3. To simulate latency within systems, there is an intentional, random delay to store a new fixture on the server.
+2.2.
+Assert, within the `teams` array, that the first object has a `teamId` of 'HOME'.
+3. Delete the new fixture
 3.1.
+Assert that the new fixture no longer exists
+4. To simulate latency within systems, there is an intentional, random delay to store a new fixture on the server.
+4.1.
+Bearing the delay in mind, retrieve a new fixture as soon as it's available

 ## Installation
 ### Pre-requisites